Employing part-time workers

 Can an employer change an employee's working hours?

 A change to a worker's working hours amounts to a change to their terms and conditions of employment.
 As such, you need the worker to agree to any changes.
-See how to change an employee's terms of employment.
+See change an employee's terms of employment.

 Requesting a change to working hours